Prisons and jails have become a ‘public health threat’ during the pandemic, advocates say

 Before the virus was detected at Pickaway, inmates worried that guards didn’t take the threat seriously.

-For example, William Davis III saw Ohio Gov. Mike DeWine (R) on the news telling people to wash their hands, keep surfaces clean and stay six feet apart.
+For example, Harold Davis III saw Ohio Gov. Mike DeWine (R) on the news telling people to wash their hands, keep surfaces clean and stay six feet apart.
 So when a corrections officer wearing latex gloves tried to pat Davis down as he was leaving the chow hall, Davis asked to shake out his pockets himself.

-“I don’t want you touching me with that pair of gloves that you just touched three or four hundred people with,” he recalled saying.
-But Davis said the officer told him to shut up and patted him down anyway.
+“I don’t want you touching me with that pair of gloves that you just touched three or four hundred people with,” said Davis, who is in prison for drug trafficking, theft and vandalism.
+But he said the officer told him to shut up and patted him down anyway.

 After Viney’s death, the Ohio National Guard was deployed to Pickaway to help with testing.
 Work was suspended at the prison-run meatpacking facility, which processes food that is then sold to Kroger and Heinen’s grocery stores.